 Listen to the Client

 Another thing you need to remember in the field of customer/client service is to always listen to your customer/client.
-This is because your client is communicating his/her needs to the company through you.
+Remember, your client is communicating his/her needs to the company through you.
 So, as a representative of your company, show a ready ear to all the customer’s concerns, since it shows that the company cares for its clients/customers.
 After all, they are what keeps a company strong and alive.
-Also, you can’t address their concerns or redirect them to those who can if you don’t know what their concerns are, right?
+Also, you can’t address their concerns or redirect them to those who can if you don’t know what these are, right?

 Adjust to the Customer

 Another thing you need to remember is to adjust to the customer.
-Be as reassuring as you can if you notice the customer is stressed, or if the customer is confused, make sure that you can address his/her confusion.
+Be as reassuring as you can if you notice the customer is stressed.
+If the customer is confused, make sure that you can address his/her confusion.
 After all, customers are people too, so they can get really stressed.
 All you need to do is adjust, and don’t let your customers’ problems get to you.
 After all, you are there to serve them, for in business, the customer is King!

 Know How to Write a Check

 Remember, even though it is much easier to make payments using a debit or credit card, it is still important to know how to write a check.
-This is because some customers may be more used to issuing checks for large payments, for they may be using them for rental or tuition payments.
-So, even if they know how to write a check, and thus, give you a finished check, it is still important that you know how to write one, so you can prevent any mishaps from happening, like a returned check which lacks a signature.
+Some customers are still used to issuing checks for large payments, for they may be using them for rental or tuition payments.
+So, even if they know how to write a check, it is still important that you know how to write one, so you can prevent any mishaps from happening, like a returned check which lacks a signature.
 Also, make sure that the check you receive has no erasures, since countersigning erasures is no longer accepted.

 Customer Service is Rewarding

-In the end, customer service jobs, even if difficult, are worth it.
-This is because it really feels good if you are able to make another person’s life better.
+In the end, customer service jobs, even if difficult, are worth it for it really feels good if you are able to make another person’s life better.
 In the case of customer service, you are not only helping you customers solve their problems, but your company too, since you are helping it retain the loyalty of its customers.
 So, follow these simple tips, and change the world, one life at a time!